January Is National Glaucoma Awareness Month

 Glaucoma Treatment

-Unfortunately there is no cure for glaucoma, but treatments to stop the progression of glaucoma if detected early do exist.
+Unfortunately, there is no cure for glaucoma, but if you catch it early enough, there are some treatments to stop the progression of glaucoma.

 The two most common and the least invasive treatments are eye drops and medication.
 Both these treatments work to keep the intraocular pressure in the eye regulated and draining at a normal rate.